subzeroid/instagrapi/docs/usage-guide/totp.md

 `bloks_extract_login_response(...)` returns decoded `login_response`, response `headers`, cookie values, raw cookie header text, and the raw embedded object when Instagram returns a successful Bloks login payload.
 It returns `{}` when the response is an intermediate UI state or an error. `bloks_apply_login_response(...)` can then copy the returned authorization data and cookies into the current client session.

 The separate account-recovery UI used by some accounts is not automated.
-If current CAA login does not return a session or a supported profile-code challenge, `login()` preserves the original `BadPassword`.
-That response can still mean a wrong password or Instagram account-risk handling, so inspect proxy/IP and device consistency before retrying repeatedly.
+Native CAA exceptions propagate from `login()`.
+If CAA returns neither a session nor a supported verification context, `login()` raises `ClientError` with the CAA failure reason.
+The explicit `login_legacy()` entry point preserves its previous fallback error behavior.